 - MRI scan

 You can help with diagnosis by giving your doctor your complete medical history and keeping a record of symptoms.
-Don’t hesitate to seek a second opinion from a specialist (rheumatologist).
+Don’t hesitate to seek a second opinion from a specialist, such as a rheumatologist.

 Treatment varies according to symptoms and disease progression.